GSA/CFO.gov/_cards/2021-11-26-0501-Commercial-Pay Concepts, Policies and Principles-Senior.md

 behavior_illustrations: Applies current financial policies and procedures ?
 Formulates guidance to others on handling new or changing work processes
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
- - 45 Executing on Innovation: A Process That Scales, Carahsoft, <a href="https://www.linkedin.com/learning/executing-on-innovation-a-process-that-scales">https://www.linkedin.com/learning/executing-on-innovation-a-process-that-scales</a>
+ - 45 Executing on Innovation - A Process That Scales, Carahsoft, <a href="https://www.linkedin.com/learning/executing-on-innovation-a-process-that-scales">https://www.linkedin.com/learning/executing-on-innovation-a-process-that-scales</a>
 filters: Alternate-Commercial-Pay-Concepts-Policies-and-Principles GS-14-15 series-0501
 ---